 It’s likely you will do Warrior II in your yoga classes because it’s accessible for most yogis, yet still challenging when held for longer periods.
 It inspires a balance of vitality and calm while building confidence and strength.
 Energetically, it engages vyana prana, the energy of expansion that opens our energy channels, improves physical circulation, and keeps thoughts and emotions moving so they don’t stagnate.

-Tree is one of the most popular poses in the modern hatha yoga community because it makes improving balance fun and there is an achievable yet challenging variation for all levels of practitioners.
+A tree is one of the most popular poses in the modern hatha yoga community because it makes improving balance fun and there is an achievable yet challenging variation for all levels of practitioners.
 It is also easy to measure our progress in this pose, which is motivating and empowering.
-Tree pose cultivates presence and focus and activates apana vayu, a grounding energy, and udana vayu, that helps elevate consciousness.
+Tree pose cultivates presence and focus and activates Apana Vayu, grounding energy, and Udana Vayu, which helps elevate consciousness.

 Bridge is popular as an accessible backbend and a fantastic way to strengthen the back of the body while lengthening the tissues in the front of the body to counter all of our sitting.
 As an inversion, it calms the mind and as a backbend it energizes the physical body (prana vayu).